site stats

 Productions in this style are usually recognized by the use of sampled drum loops with strong kicks and snare hits that stand out in the mix.
 The tempo typically ranges from 85-97 BPM, and most melodies are composed of samples from soul, funk, jazz, rock, etc.

-Although the style has changed a lot since its origins in the late ’80s, where productions barely had percussion, vocals, and scratches, as seen in T La Rock’s song, it matured in the mid-’90s with more “complete” productions, adding samples from other songs and recordings of other instruments like tambourines, shakers, cowbells, bongos, synthesizers, guitars, basses, etc.
+Although the style has changed a lot since its origins in the late ’80s, where productions barely had percussion, vocals, and scratches, as seen in T La Rock’s song, it matured in the mid-’90s with more “complete” productions, adding samples from other songs and recordings of other instruments like tambourines, shakers, cowbells, bongos, synthesizers, guitars, basses, etc. The original artist recognized by the hip-hop industry as the first to experiment with these samples in boom bap was DJ Marley Marl.
+The main objective of using electronic instruments for music production was to eliminate the tedious repetition of the rhythm that limited the MC’s creativity.

 This allowed artists to focus more on their lyrics and what they were trying to convey through the music.